mcsf/gutenberg-scripts/README.md

 ### `load-and-bisect`

-* Can be used to greatly speed up a git-bisect task by using `load-build`
+* Can be used to greatly speed up a git-bisect task by using its sibling `load-build`
   - Where a full `npm ci && npm run build` cycle can take 5 minutes, loading from a ZIP file takes about 5 seconds
 * At each bisection step:
   - The user can go manually test Gutenberg as soon as the console reads "Build ready"